Leaving Cert students must wait until September 3rd to get results

 Leaving Cert students will have to wait until early September before receiving their results and CAO offers.
 Photograph: Bryan O’Brien

-Minister for Education Norma Foley has confirmed that students will be able to access their results online on Friday, September 3rd.
+Minister for Education Norma Foley has confirmed that students will be able to access their results online on Friday, September 3rd, about three weeks later than normal.

 It is likely that CAO round one offers for college applicants will follow shortly afterwards in the week beginning Monday, September 6th.

-Traditionally, Leaving Cert students receive their written exam results and CAO offers in mid-August.

-However, the later results date will force some third-level colleges to delay the admission of first-year students by about a fortnight from mid until late September.
+The later results date this year will force many third-level colleges to delay the admission of first-year students by a least a fornight.

-Higher education sources say colleges will likely reopen as scheduled for other students .
+Higher education sources say colleges will reopen as scheduled for other students .

-Ucas, which oversees applications to UK colleges, said it will move its deadline for accepting offers from Irish students until September 7th.
+Ucas, which oversees applications to UK colleges, said it will move its deadline for accepting offers from Irish students until September 7th to accomodate the new results date.

 Options